 Not only does Barts show how their customers style their products, their UGC implementation has also brought them a 9.19% increase of conversion rate and a 20.49% average order value increase.

 “UGC is very useful for us because we are selling fashion accessories.
 And I think it’s great for people to see someone who is wearing the product.
-With a beanie, you have several ways you can combine it with an outfit, and it’s very useful to give our customers a little bit more inspiration.”
+With a hat, you have several ways you can combine it with an outfit, and it’s very useful to give our customers a little bit more inspiration.”

 The benefit of a User Generated Content platform is that your brand can accurately measure exactly how well each piece of customer content is performing.
 This is useful because attributing conversions to specific images or videos helps you understand your customer better.
 Plus, it means you can use this same content on social ads to help improve performance.